dmitrymomot/gokit/webhook/README.md

 # Webhook Package

-A flexible, configurable client for sending webhook HTTP requests with retry and logging support.
+A flexible, thread-safe client for sending webhook HTTP requests with retry and logging capabilities.

 ## Installation